rust-embedded/discovery/src/15-led-compass/magnitude.md

 }
 ```

-This program will report the magnitude of the magnetic field in milligauss (`mG`) because the
+This program will report the magnitude (strength) of the magnetic field in milligauss (`mG`).
+The
 magnitude of the Earth's magnetic field is in the range of `250 mG` to `650 mG` (the magnitude
-varies depending on your geographical location).
+varies depending on your geographical location) so you should see a value in that range or close to
+that range -- I see a magnitude of around 210 mG.

 Some questions: